 ACS national meetings offer something for everyone, and it would be impossible to attend every session that piques your interest.
 Fortunately, every meeting has a program just for undergraduates that focuses on your specific needs and interests.
-From the graduate school sessions and recruiting fair to career workshops to a special lecture by a renowned scientist, you can find it all in the undergraduate program.
+From the graduate school sessions and graduate school recruiting fair to career workshops to a special lecture by a renowned scientist, you can find it all in the undergraduate program.
 Even better, stop by the Hospitality Suite on Sunday morning to meet and mingle with program organizers, student leaders, and ACS staff, and make sure you stick around for the informative session, Making the Most of Your First National Meeting.

-Looking beyond the undergraduate program, you can search the technical program or use the scheduling app to find people or topics that you might be interested in, whether it’s a potential graduate advisor or a research field that is intriguing to you.
+Looking beyond the undergraduate program, you can search the technical program online or use the scheduling mobile app to find people or topics that you might be interested in, whether it’s a potential graduate advisor or a research field that is intriguing to you.
 The app can help you keep track of your schedule.

 What should I wear?
 Do I need to buy a suit?

 A good rule of thumb is to dress as though you will meet your future employer at any given moment and make a good first impression.
 Most people are dressed in business casual.
 Slacks, a skirt or dress, and a professional top (button-down, blouse, or sweater) are all safe choices.

 For posters and oral presentations, dress in professional attire.
 This is your time to impress people with a look that says, “I’m a professional.”
 You don’t have to sacrifice your personal style; however, you should avoid clothing and footwear that’s too revealing or that looks shabby (e.g., ripped jeans, crop tops, sandals, and flip flops).